SilkRose/Pony/stories/deternal/deternal.md

 Pinkie frowned for a second before looking up at Twilight and kissing her.

 Twilight kissed back.
-Afterward, she said, "You doing okay?"
+When they parted, she said, "You doing okay?"

 Pinkie shook her head.
 "I can feel it coming."